Structural color palette of disordered colloids in the Rayleigh scattering regime: Structural color palette in the Rayleigh scattering regime

 \section{Structural color palette in the Rayleigh scattering regime}

 The Monte Carlo method for light transport~\cite{veach1998robust} is a practical and insightful numerical approach to predict the colored appearance of macroscopic colloidal media.
 This method, which relies on the theoretical grounds of radiative transfer~\cite{chandrasekhar1960radiative} and plays a major role in atmospheric optics~\cite{thomas2002radiative}, biomedical optics~\cite{wang2007biomedical} and computer graphics~\cite{pharr2023physically} for instance, allows the computation of ensemble-averaged quantities (e.g., the reflectance and transmittance of a material slab, the average electromagnetic energy density within it, etc.), by random-walk simulations.
 Importantly, in statistically homogeneous and dilute suspensions of colloidal particles, as considered in the present study, the random-walk parameters can be easily determined from the physical parameters of the turbid medium~\cite{carminati2021principles}, thereby establishing a direct relationship between the microstructure of the medium and its optical properties on a macroscopic scale.
-Details on the employed approach to compute the structural colors of disordered colloids are provided in the Methods section.
+The Monte Carlo method was used previously to explore the diffuse colors of disordered packings of Mie-resonant spherical particles in reflection~\cite{hwang2021designing}.
+A similar approach, detailed in the Methods section, is applied here to predict the structural colors of Rayleigh-scattering particles in reflection and transmission.

 To illustrate the range of structural colors achievable in the Rayleigh scattering regime, we simulate the optical response of colloidal suspensions of spherical, nonabsorbing \ZrO2 nanoparticles in water.
 The particles are distributed randomly at a number density $\rho$ in a slab of finite thickness $L$ (similar to a cuvette) and infinite lateral size placed in air.
 Simulations are performed assuming unpolarized light at normal incidence on the sample surface and the optical response is decomposed into three distinct observation modes: the ballistic transmittance (light being transmitted through the medium without being scattered) and the angularly-integrated diffuse transmittance and reflectance (light being transmitted or reflected after at least 1 scattering event), see Fig.~\ref{fig:numerical-palette-Rayleigh}(a).